-In line with the rest of local government, the medium term financial outlook (MTFO) is extremely challenging.
 Our latest monitoring reflects many national and regional spending patterns.
 As with all councils and public sector organisations, there are pressures in current and future years that need to be funded.
 A particular issue for us is the Government funding reductions mentioned above, alongside the as yet not fully known impact of recent and future expected Welfare Reforms.
 Alongside this, the implementation of a new referendum requirement and a reduced income yield available from council tax restricts our ability to generate income overall to offset cost pressures.

-The starting point for the MTFO is the approved 2013/14 base budget and provisional estimates for future years.
+The starting point for the MTFO is the approved 2015/16 base budget and provisional estimates for future years.
 These are currently being updated to reflect currently available information.
 In particular the following assumptions are used:

 - A focus on a policy-led budget setting approach using corporate priorities established by Cabinet - Provision for inflation, contractual inflation and pay awards to all services. - PTE/environmental agency levies are based on up to date soundings. - All education schools spend and resulting budget pressures are to be funded via dedicated schools grant and other specific education grants where applicable. - Business rates local share retained continues at the current rate, although there is no guarantee that existing income levels will be maintained. - Account will be taken of changes to the council tax base and collection rates.
-Council tax collection rates assumed to be 98.5%. - Full year effect of 2012/13 and 2013/14 approved investment and savings approvals are funded. - Sensitivity analysis will be conducted on our key activities and the impact if any on the plan.
+Council tax collection rates are assumed to be 98.5%. - Full year effect of 2014/15 approved savings approvals are achieved. - Sensitivity analysis will be conducted on our key activities and the impact, if any, on the outlook.